alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 the project of which the paper is an output, and the body that funded the research;
-but the further removed one gets from the paper, the more one has to take that impact in aggregate in order to draw conclusions about the impact of the entity relative to its peers.
+but the further removed one gets from the paper, the more one has to take that impact in aggregate in order to draw conclusions about the impact of the entity relative to its peers, and the more cautious one must be.

 One measure that does this is the *h*-index, a measure of researcher impact and productivity derived from the citation counts of papers [@hirsch2005iqi].
 Researchers have an index *h* if exactly *h* of their published papers have been cited *h* or more times.